kyeongsooKim/REST-based-messagingQueueAPI/README.md

 ## Introduction
  Simple RESTful message queuing app using NodeJS and RabbitMQ.
- When messages are sent with keys, app creates to an exclusive queue, binds it to an direct exchange "hw3" with all provided keys.
+ When messages are sent with keys, app creates to an exclusive queue, binds it to an direct exchange "kim" with all provided keys.

- > The routing algorithm behind a direct exchange is simple - a message goes to the queues whose binding key exactly matches the routing key of the message. - from RabbitMQ website
+ > The routing algorithm behind a direct exchange is simple - a message goes to the queues whose binding key exactly matches the routing key of the message.

 ## REST API